typegoose/typegoose/docs/api/index.md

 title: 'Index of Manual-Documentation'
 ---

-This Documentation is manually written.
-To view an automatically-generated up-to-date documentation, please go to our [TypeDoc-Generated Documentation](typegoose/typedoc)
+*This Documentation is manually written*

 When you are searching for guides, look at [the Guides Section](guides/quick-start-guide.md)